101 Magento Import Questions

-Working with Magento platform for more than 6 years already, we have noticed that the majority of questions asked by its users are related to the procedure of Magento import.
-This can be explained by the fact that Magento import from csv is evidently perilous because it brings changes to the whole data list, however, due to the same reason it is also one of the most widely-used as there is nothing faster for appending information.
+The procedure of Magento import is the topic to which most questions and forums are devoted.
+This conclusion we have made on the basis of our 6-year experience working with Magento platform.
+This can be explained by the fact that Magento CSV import is evidently perilous because it brings changes to the whole data list, however, due to the same reason it is also one of the most widely-used as there is nothing faster for appending information.

-Here we made up a list of Magento import questions/answers prevailing in the retrieval of any search engine.
+Here we made up a list of Magento product upload questions/answers prevailing in the retrieval of any search engine.
 The inquires are grouped into clusters for more handy examination.

 Question: How many products can be imported to Magento?
 Are there any Magento import limitations?